-The site on which the James Center now sits was the most important industrial center in the South before the Civil War.
+The site on which the James Center now sits was once the most important industrial center in the South.
 The river was the primary mode of transportation for manufactured goods and produce in the 18th and 19th century, and Richmond’s position at the falls made the city into the major market for the entire area.

 Most of what is now the James Center was occupied by the great Turning Basin of the James River and Kanawha Canal.
 The Canal, which was to route James River traffic around the falls, was first envisioned by George Washington as a means to channel vigorous economic activity into the heart of Richmond.
 The Turning Basin was the destination and embarkation point for river packets and bateaux, where their cargoes of tobacco, grain, flour, iron ore, coal and other goods were loaded and unloaded.
 As a testimony to the vigorous activity of the basin, the remains of more than 30 canal boats were unearthed during excavation for the James Center.